The Bank of England supervises three main types of FMI:

 Some systems may be subject to requirements under more than one regime.

-Operators of central securities depositories must meet the requirements of the Uncertificated Securities Regulations 2001 (USRs) in order to operate a system supporting the electronic transfer of titles to UK securities.
+Central securities depositories must meet the requirements of the Uncertificated Securities Regulations 2001 (as amended) (USRs) as operators in order to operate a system supporting the electronic transfer of titles to UK securities.

 Central securities depositories may also be regulated under the Banking Act 2009 if the payment arrangements supporting it constitute a recognised payment system.

-Recognised clearing houses are regulated under Part 18 of the Financial Services and Markets Act and are subject to the recognition requirement regulations in the Act.
+Recognised clearing houses and central counterparties (CCPs) are regulated under Part 18 of the Financial Services and Markets Act and are subject to the recognition requirement regulations in the Act.

 Payment systems need to contact HM Treasury to discuss recognition, although the process can also be initiated by the Treasury.
 They will then be supervised by the Bank of England.